 Although you don’t need a qualifying law degree (LLB) to become a solicitor or barrister, becoming an undergraduate law student means that you’ll gain a solid understanding of 7 core legal subjects:

 Not able to commit to full-time study at a university law school?
-Then you could consider taking an online law degree.
-As well as being flexible, this option is much cheaper and you’ll also benefit from a variety of assessment methods.
+Then you could consider taking an online law course.
+As well as being flexible, this option is much cheaper, and you’ll also benefit from a variety of assessment methods.

 If you want to become a lawyer but you’ve already studied a different subject at university, you’ll need to take a one-year law conversion course called the Graduate Diploma in Law.
 This prepares you for the next step by covering the foundations of legal practice and the legal system.

-It’s now possible to become a solicitor via an apprenticeship, which is the perfect solution if you need to earn a salary while you learn.
+Apprenticeship route: It’s now possible to become a solicitor via an apprenticeship, which is the perfect solution if you need to earn a salary while you learn.
 Lasting for 6 years, this level 7 programme involves training with a law firm while you study the content of both a law degree and the LPC.
-You’ll need at least five GCSEs and three good A level passes to apply – unless you’ve already completed a level 3 paralegal apprenticeship.
+You’ll need at least five GCSEs and three good A-level passes to apply – unless you’ve already completed a level 3 paralegal apprenticeship.

 Solicitor apprenticeships are definitely an option worth exploring, as you’ll be rewarded with an LLB and an LLM (Masters).
 You won’t pay a penny in tuition fees either, as these will be paid by the law firm you’re training with.

-Studying with the Chartered Institute of Legal Executives (CILEx) is extremely flexible, as you can study from home, at your local college or via a combination of the two.
+CILEx route: Studying with the Chartered Institute of Legal Executives (CILEx) is extremely flexible, as you can study from home, at your local college or via a combination of the two.
 It’s also affordable, as you’ll be working in a legal role while you study.
-In fact, two-thirds of CILEx students are financially supported by their employer.

-In addition to the required courses, you’ll also need three years of qualifying employment, which essentially means legal work that’s supervised by a solicitor.
+In addition to the required courses, you’ll also need three years of qualifying employment, which essentially means legal work that a solicitor supervises.
 Once you’ve completed your studies and your work experience, you’ll be a qualified lawyer.

 Vocational Training for Solicitors and Barristers